 Additional sheets are used to correct or update information in any prior submitted application data sheet.
 It should only include the information that is supplemented and cannot contain any previously provided information.

-All plant applications must contain the Latin name as well as the species and genus of plants.
+All plant applications must contain the Latin name, as well as the species and genus of plants.

-The representative information will include the registration number of each person containing a power of attorney in the application; therefore, providing this information does not mean a power of attorney is included with the filing the application.
+The representative information will include the registration number of each person containing a power of attorney in the application; therefore, providing this information does not mean a power of attorney is included with the filing of the application.

 The domestic benefit information includes an application number, the date of the filing, and the relationship and status of each application where a benefit is cleaned under 35 U.S.C.
 119(e), 120, 121, 365(c), or 386(c).
 Including this data in the application data sheet submits that the specific reference required by 35 U.S.C.
 119(e) or 120 and § 1.78 are met.